Methodology — Python

 Excel Summary (12 KPIs)

-Cash ratio, current ratio, quick ratio, months to repay, equity ratio, debt to equity, WCTA, ROA, ROE, net profit margin, EBITDA margin, and the Altman score.
+Cash ratio, current ratio, quick ratio, months to repay, equity ratio, Debt-to-equity, working capital, ROA, ROE, net profit margin, EBITDA margin, and the Altman index.

 Focuses on the four liquidity KPIs only.
 The portfolio shows the same section in a v2 layout with manually added visuals.